 "The Little Babes in the Woods."
 Collected by James M. Hylton, Wise, Virginia, 1942.
 James Taylor Adams Collection.
 Full text in this web site.
 In this tale the twins abandoned at the instigation of their stepmother are saved by an old woman in the woods and raised by two different strangers.
 Their parents are never able to find them.
 Hylton gives a detailed description of the storyteller Mrs. Mary Dockery, who lived near Wise.

 "The Two Lost Babes."
 In Richard Chase.
 Grandfather Tales.
 Boston: Houghton, 1948, pp. 162-69.
-With one drawing of the children jumping a mile high to escape by Berkeley William, Jr. This tale says the parents came from England in the early days of settlers' families getting scattered through the wilderness in the United States, where this family cannot produce enough to eat from farming and hunting.
+With one drawing of the children jumping a mile high to escape, by Berkeley William, Jr. This tale says the parents came from England in the early days of settlers' families getting scattered through the wilderness in the United States, where this family cannot produce enough to eat from farming and hunting.
 The children are named Buck and Bess.
 Buck listens to the parents talk about abandoning the children and drops rocks or "white flints" on the trail.
 The next day he drops grains of corn but the animals eat them.
 Bess is afraid of the wolves and "pan'ters" they can hear, so Buck carries her.
 In an old woman's house (not made of food), they meet another boy named Cocklepea, who tells that this witch keeps him to cut firewood but kills all other travelers.
 The woman whets her knife for some time and then slashes the children's bed, but they have escaped out the roof.
 The next morning the witch sniffs them out and puts on her "clip-boots that went a mile at a clip."
 She lays siege to the children hiding in a cave but when she falls asleep, the children push her in a briar thicket and steal her boots.
 Cocklepea wears them and holds the others around the waist so they leap to a lowland settlement, where the sheriff says he needs evidence of murders by the witch.
 Cocklepea takes the sheriff to a witch meeting, where the witch brags about her thirty-year-secret, that she's been pouring lead in travelers' ears, robbing them, and eating them.
 Among many black cats that jump out, Cocklepea shakes one, which is the old woman.
 After she is captured and the sheriff and children testify against her, she is hanged.
 Buck clears land, while Bess marries Cocklepea, has twelve children, and keeps house for both men, "and they all done well."
 Chase identifies this "Hansel and Gretel" tale from the Ward and Hicks families as Type 327.

 Davenport, Tom.
 Hansel and Gretel: An Appalachian Version.
 Davenport Films, 1975.
 16 minutes.
 Davenport's first live-action fairy tale film sets the European tale in Appalachia during the Great Depression.
 See AppLit's Bibliography of Davenport's Fairy Tale Films and information with photos at DavenportFilms.com.
+The film is now available to stream for free (or a donation) at From the Brothers Grimm.

 "Babes in the Woods."
 Ballad recorded by Cecil Sharp in English Folk Songs from the Southern Appalachians.
 Reprinted with audio and other versions of the well-known nursery rhyme/song at The Mudcat Café.
 The sentimental rhyme by this name is about a boy and girl lost or stolen in the woods, who die pathetically (don't return home as in the tales above).
 In some versions they are the victims of a heartless uncle who wants their inheritance.
 Also known as "The Children in the Woods," one of the best known English ballads in print in North America since the eighteenth century.
-(In "Tavern Music" by Ed Crews, Colonial Williamsburg, VA, mentioned as one of three ballads described in a 1765 letter by Benjamin Franklin.)
+(In "Tavern Music" by Ed Crews, Colonial Williamsburg, VA, it is mentioned as one of three ballads described in a 1765 letter by Benjamin Franklin.)

 "Babes in the Woods" is sung by Almeda Riddle on Songcatcher II: The Tradition that Inspired the Movie.
 CD.
 Santa Monica, CA: Vanguard Records, 2002.
 This CD is based on the 2001 film Songcatcher, directed by Maggie Greenwald, with older recordings of folk songs going back to the 1960s.